-Stainless Steel Information
+Stainless Steel Products Information

 Stainless Steel is a steel alloy with a minimum of 10.5% to 11% chromium.
 Chromium improves corrosion resistance by forming an oxide to the steel.
 Other elements are used to affect stainless steel such as nickel, nitrogen, molybdenum and titanium.
 Using these elements forms different crystal structures that can improve certain applications such as machining, welding and shaping.